The US Government recently released the Healthcare.gov app in Spanish.

 These problems are typical when:

-- An incorrect process and tools are used,
+- Applying an incorrect process and tools,

-- Improper schedules or human resources are applied,
+- Using improper schedules or human resources,

-Although the US government is applauded for wanting to cater to the healthcare needs of millions of Latin Americans in the USA, its execution of the implementation lacked the quality commitment expected in the medical health care industry.
+Although we applaud the US government for wanting to cater to the healthcare needs of millions of Latin Americans in the USA, its execution of the implementation lacked the quality commitment expected in the medical health care industry.
 When it comes to medical English to Spanish, we know many in the translation and localization industry that can do much better!
 For a thorough report or to find out what GlobalVision does to avoid these or similar problems with Healthcare Translation Services, contact us today!